eed3si9n/eed3si9n.com/content/posts/sbt-remote-cache.md

 Caching is IO-hard, if we generalize the file serialization issue.
 We need to manage any side effects that the tasks perform that we care about, which might include displaying text on the console.
 We might also need to think about composition.

-#### granularity issues

-Cache invalidation is latency-tradeoff-hard.
-If the `compile` task generates 100 `.class` files, and `packageBin` creates a `.jar`, cache invalidation of `compile` task then incurs 100 file read for a disk cache, and 100 file download for a remote cache.
-Given that a JAR file can approximate `.class` files, we should consider using JAR files for `compile` to reduce the file download chattiness.

 #### declaring the outputs

 I'm introducing a new function `Def.declareOutput` in sbt 2.x: